alexwennerberg/fishbb/README.md

 All fishBB data is stored in a single sqlite file, configured by -path

+Running FishBB for the first time will create a database file and an admin user with the credentials "admin/admin".

 ### Configuration

 Admin configuration is available at `/control`